Fields of Study

 Models and methods is intended for those students who wish to pursue advanced work in the areas of formal modeling and research methodology, including social statistics.
 Many opportunities exist for advanced work using mathematical, statistical, and computerized representation.
 Students are encouraged to explore the differing research philosophies and strategies visible in the fields of history, sociology, economics, linguistics, cognitive science, management, and computer science.
 Students may supplement their training in political science with courses taken in other MIT departments and at Harvard.
 A description of the methods sequence can be found here.

 The field of political economy is one of the MIT’s longstanding strengths; indeed MIT is one of the few departments in the country to offer it as a separate subfield.
 The core political economy faculty span other subfields, including American, Comparative, International Relations and Methods.
 The curriculum covers political economy in both its broad meanings – the substantive impact of politics on economic processes and outcomes (and conversely, the influence of economic context and conditions on political dynamics) as well as the application of analytic tools of economics to the analysis of political behavior and outcomes.
 A common core within the Political Economy field is a deep understanding and mastery of various theoretical and empirical literatures and paradigms for analyzing state-economy relations.
 A core proseminar covers major bodies of economic thought and considers a range of economic, sociological, and institutional approaches to political economy.
 Beyond this, the department offers a wide range of more specialized courses in political economy.
-These include courses on comparative political economy of the rich democracies, comparative political economy of the developing countries, and advanced topics in international political economy including among others trade, migration, and technology..
+These include courses on comparative political economy of the rich democracies, comparative political economy of the developing countries, and advanced topics in international political economy including among others trade, migration, and technology.
+A description of the political economy sequence can be found here.